 And yes, that means we own some games that didn’t make the cut.

 The qualifications for an excellent preschool game are that the game holds a child’s attention, it can grow with them (meaning they still enjoy it after the preschool age), and that they can possibly play a version of it independently.
-(Let’s face it, many times adults aren’t available to play the game).
+(Let’s face it, many times adults or older kids aren’t available to play the game).

 These recommendations are for preschoolers, however all of these games are still appealing to my 10 year old as well.
 So, you aren’t just investing in the preschool years…but several years of use!